peanutprotocol/endless-ring/README.md

 # Endless 💍

+## TLDR

+Record a voice message and get 3 things:
+* a physical NFC-enabled ring that links to the NFT
+* IPFS-hosted NFT with an artistic generative rendering of your voice's sound wave.
+The NFT is on Lukso and takes advantage of the LSP8-IdentifiableDigitalAsset.
+* metaverse wearable jewellery on Decentraland (WIP)

 ## 💡 Inspiration
 Future-proof storage and the tamper-free nature of the blockchain.
 Despite being technical terms, the ideas of eternity and immutability have been with us since the dawn of civilisation.